-Rutgers Female College, undated.
+Rutgers Female College, 1885.
 Image via NY Public Library Digital Collections

 With fall and the back to school season coming up, Untapped Cites is uncovering the hidden and little known past uses of some of New York City’s colleges.
 Today we look at Rutgers Female College, a once prominent institution that was the first chartered women’s college in New York City, but which is now largely forgotten.